Lhawks202/Query_Curious/README.md

 - Sofia Utoft :: Development Engineer - Browsing & Documentation

 ## Setting up your environment
-1. Clone the repo
+1. Clone the repository.
-2. Download the `northwind.sqlite` binary from releases
+2. Download the `northwind.sqlite` binary from releases.
 3. Place that binary in `<project-root>/northwind/`
+4. Set up a virtual environment:
+   a.
+Run `python -m venv env` to create a virtual environment.
+   b.
+Run `source env/bin/activate` (Mac/Linux) or `env\Scripts\activate` (Windows) to activate the virtual environment.
+5. Run `pip install -r requirements` to install all necessary requirements.
-4. Run `flask --app northwind init-db` to update the Northwind DB schema
+6. Run `flask --app northwind init-db` to update the Northwind DB schema.
+7. Run `flask --app northwind run` to start the Flask application.
+8. Navigate to the local URL provided in the terminal to access the app.

 ## Testing
 To generate a full interactable testing report on coverage you can view in a web browser: